mikeizbicki/ucr-cs100/tutorials/syscalls/README.md

 }
 ```

 Notes: Wait is commonly used along with the fork function (and is pretty much necessary).
 Wait is used in the parent function, and tells the parent process to wait for the child process to finish executing before moving on.
 It also prevents two processes from running at once.
+However, if you want a process to run in the background in your shell you don't want to wait.

 ##exec: